This information explains how to care for your mouth during cancer treatment.

 - A mouthwash with no alcohol or sugar, such as Biotene® PBF Oral Rinse or BetaCell™ Oral Rinse.

-- Use a lip moisturizer (such as, Aquaphor®, Vaseline®, Eucerin Original®, or A&D® ointment).
+- Use a lip moisturizer (such as, Aquaphor®, Vaseline®, Eucerin Original®, or A&D® ointment) 4 to 6 times a day to prevent dry lips.

-- Do not apply lip moisturizers 4 hours before radiation therapy to the head and neck.
+- Don’t apply lip moisturizers 4 hours before radiation therapy to the head and neck.

 Managing Mouth Pain During Your Cancer Treatment